adrian-pardo/adrian-pardo.github.io/_posts/2019-02-09-perceptron.md

+---
+title: "Machine Learning Project: Perceptron Logic Gates"
+date: 2019-02-09
+tags: [machine learning, data science]
+#header:
+  # image: "images/perceptron/neuron.png"
+excerpt: "Visualization of Perceptron Logic Gates using sklearn and matplotlib"
+mathjax: "true"
+classes: wide

+---

 # Project: Visualization of Perceptron Logic Gates

 In this project, I will use perceptrons to model the fundamental building blocks of computers — logic gates.
 Specifically, I will show how a perceptron can be used as a *linear classifier* by visualizing the *decision boundary* of particular set of data.
 In this case, I will show how:
-* AND, OR logic gates can represent linearly seperable data
+* AND, OR logic gates can represent linearly separable data
-* a XOR logic gate can represent data that is not linearly seperable
+* a XOR logic gate can represent data that is not linearly separable

 <img src="{{ site.url }}{{ site.baseurl }}/images/perceptron/logicgate.png" alt="logic gates">